Letter to Baghdadi: Reception

-Huffington Post said that the open letter is "meticulously blasting its (Islamic State of Iraq and Syria) ideology."
+Huffington Post described the open letter as "meticulously blasting [ISIS's] ideology".

-The MuslimMatters.org website endorsed the letter but questions the inclusion of Ali Gomaa, who supported the August 2013 Rabaa massacre and Ed Husain, proponent of the Iraq War and an adviser to Tony Blair's controversial Faith Foundation as signatories.
+The MuslimMatters.org website endorsed the letter but questioned the inclusion of the signatories Ali Gomaa, who supported the August 2013 Rabaa massacre; and Ed Husain, proponent of the Iraq War and an adviser to Tony Blair's controversial Faith Foundation.

-Beyond that, the Open Letter has deficits on a systematic, juridical and moral level.
-A main deficit is that the letter does not explain the difference between legitimate and illegitimate acts of political violence.
+Critics of the Open Letter consider it insufficiently clear on systematic, juridical, and moral levels.
+A main deficit is that it does not explain the difference between legitimate and illegitimate acts of political violence.
 It does not systematically refer to terms like "violence" or "terrorism".
-The explanation that Muslims are allowed "to fight those who fight them" and that jihad "is not permissible without the right cause, the right purpose and without the right rules of conduct" is not sufficient in this regard.
+The explanation that Muslims are allowed "to fight those who fight them", and that jihad "is not permissible without the right cause, the right purpose and without the right rules of conduct", is not sufficient in this regard.
 The purpose of the letter is to state that Islam is "completely innocent" of the acts of ISIS and "prohibits them".
-Although the letter calls the crimes of ISIS "heinous" and the perpetrators "war criminals", it does not state which institutions should hold ISIS members accountable or how the criminals should be punished.
-Instead, it merely calls on the leader and his followers to "reconsider all your actions; desist from them; repent them; cease harming others and return to the religion of mercy."
+Although the letter calls the crimes of ISIS "heinous", and the perpetrators "war criminals", it does not state which institutions should hold ISIS members accountable or how the criminals should be punished.
+Instead, it merely calls on the leader and his followers to "reconsider all your actions; desist from them; repent them; cease harming others and return to the religion of mercy".